 Are you asking what is seat belt entanglement and what does it have to do with my child?

 Seat belt entanglement is when a child is being strangled by a seat belt.
-It can be deadly.
+And it can be deadly.

 Let’s start from the beginning.
-Kids, well, are kids and they tend to bore easily and find a toy in anything nearby.
-When they are riding in a car and have access to a seat belt, they may start to play with it.
+Kids, well, are kids.
+And they tend to bore easily and find a toy in anything nearby.
+When they are riding in a car and have access to an unused seat belt, they may start to play with it.

 It can happen to the best of us.
 We are a two car seat technician family and still we found our son (pictured) playing with the middle seat belt left down and empty by one of his older siblings.
 He obviously tired of his shoe and managed to reach the seat belt with his foot and pulled it toward him.
 (We caught it on camera for education purposes and fixed our oversight.)

 Now you may be asking sure, pulling it out, playing with it; but how does a child strangle himself with it?

 Here’s where the problem is: the child plays with the seat belt and wraps his neck with it.
 Then the mechanics of the seat belts plays a role.

 The majority of seat belts have a locking mode that is activated when the seat belt is pulled all the way out from the retractor at which time the belt no longer moves in and out.
 This feature is designed for car seat installations.
 In instances when the child plays and pulls the seat belt all the way out activating the locking feature, the seat belt only gets shorter and the child can be strangled.

 It is very difficult to free a child from the seat belt when this happens.
 No amount of pulling will get the seat belt loose.
 In most cases scissors, a knife or a seat belt cutter is needed to free the child entangled in a seat belt.